 Trim and wash the fresh spinach leaves.

-Place the leaves in a large mixing bowl and over with boiling water.
-Cover and set aside for 3 minutes.
+Place the leaves in a large mixing bowl and cover with boiling water.
+Cover the bowl with a lid and set aside for 3 minutes.

 Rinse the spinach with cold tap water.
-Drain using your hands to squeeze all the remaining water.
-You should obtain about 2/3 cup (160 g) of packed cooked spinach leaves.
+Drain and using your hands squeeze all the remaining water.
+You should measure 2/3 cup (160 g) of packed cooked spinach leaves.
 If you are using frozen spinach, defrost and measure this quantity.

 Place on a chop board and finely chop the cooked spinach.
 Transfer into a mixing bowl.

-Add eggs, cheese, herbs and panko gluten free crumbs.
+Add beaten eggs, grated cheese, fresh herbs, salt, garlic powder, almond flour and psyllium husk (or panko gluten free crumbs if you are making the original recipe) .
 You can also add salt and pepper if your cheese is not very salty.
-I did not add salt.
+I didn't add any salt.

-Combine with a spoon or your hands, until it forms a batter from which you are able to form balls with your hands or use a small cookie scoop maker to avoid the mess
+Combine with a spoon until it forms a batter from which you are able to form balls.

-If too moist add slightly more crumb until easy to roll as ball with your hands palms.
+If too moist, add slightly more almond flour or crumbs until easy to roll as ball with your hands.